marinov98/MarinMacs/emacs_config/README.md

 ## Csharp
 - **Disclaimer:** Csharp on emacs is something that I am still experimenting with
 - csharp-mode (Allows for emacs to recognize Csharp files)

+## Vim
+- evil **You have to uncomment this package in order to ENABLE THE BINDINGS**
+- **WARNING** Make sure you have Undo-tree and keep in mind that the keybindings section will be turned off